This test will tell you if you are unconsciously biased when you look at faces of strangers. Read on…

 How long did you look at the pictures?
 Perhaps just two and a half seconds (a tenth of a second for each face)?
 What judgements did you make in that time?

 If you were standing in a room with this group of people, and you were told to “partner up” with someone, who would you seek out?
 Who would you avoid?

 Would you feel uncomfortable if any of these people sat next to you in your place of worship?
 Or on an airplane?
 Continue reading →

-Tonight I sit in my great-grandfather’s adopted hometown of Philadelphia, Pennsylvania.
-The lights below me glimmer from city center out into New Jersey.
-From my window I can see the part of the world my great-grandfather lived most of his adult life
+Tonight, I sit in my great-grandfather’s adopted hometown of Philadelphia, Pennsylvania.
+The lights below me shimmer from city center out into New Jersey.
+From my window, I can see the part of the world my great-grandfather lived most of his adult life.

-Earlier this week I walked down the streets my great-grandfather named in his autobiography.
-I was cognizant of occupying the same space over 100 years later.
-I watched young homeless men preparing to sleep on the sidewalks.
+Earlier this week I walked along the streets my great-grandfather named in his autobiography.
+I was cognizant of occupying the same space more than 100 years later.
+I observed young homeless men preparing to sleep on the sidewalks.
 Many were the age of my great-grandfather when he, too, was homeless, trying his best to survive on the very same streets.
 Continue reading →

 Immigrants Francis Cooke, Hester le Mahieu Cooke, Jane Cooke, and Experience Mitchell

 Francis Cooke (my ten times great-grandfather) was a Mayflower passenger.
 I stumbled across his lineage while investigating the Packards in Part 22.
 Francis was born in England in 1583.
 Curiously, we find him living in Leiden, Holland, about eight years before John Robinson and the rest of the Pilgrims arrived.
 This period was before the time of Protestant persecution in England under King James, so the original motivation to move to Holland is unknown.
 His occupation was that of wool comber.
 Continue reading →